Catherine Taron

 Inspired primarily by the natural environment, Catherine, when in her teens, met Canadian ‘Group of Seven’ artist, Arthur Lismer, who, besides being a well-known painter, was known for teaching and establishing children’s art centres.
 He encouraged her and planted the seed of a dream that she might one day paint too.

-When I was fifteen, I worked at the original Wickaninnish Inn, located then at the south end of Long Beach on Wickaninnish Bay.
+When I was fourteen, I worked at the original Wickaninnish Inn, located then at the south end of Long Beach on Wickaninnish Bay.
 Arthur Lismer and his wife, Esther, stayed there each summer in one of the Inn’s beachfront cabins.
 As a young waitress, I served their meals and, in small talk, told Mr. Lismer about my own drawings.
 He generously invited me to see the brush and ink paintings he’d done that summer, which were pinned around the walls of his cabin; he also showed me the brushes he used.
 Regrettably, I did not understand what a titan of Canadian art he was until I was much older.
-I also did not know then that that summer was to be his last at Wickaninnish, as Mr. Lismer died the following year in 1969.
+I also did not know then that that summer and the next were to be his last at Wickaninnish, as Mr. Lismer died in 1969.

 As a postscript to this experience, twenty years later when I was working for Pacific Rim National Park, I had the pleasure to meet the Lismers’ daughter, Marjorie Bridges.
 We spent a day walking the beaches that her parents had enjoyed over so many summers there.
 I was happy to share how her father inspired me and to show her some of his painting locations around Wickaninnish and, most notably, his namesake ‘Lismer’ Bay.